Marannix/Cynix/README.md

  ### What does this project do?

-Completely the same thing as the Rick and Morty application I created, however this has been refactored to use clean architecture and rx model store
+Completely the same thing as the Rick and Morty application I created, however this has been refactored to use clean architecture and rx model store (using state and event).

 https://github.com/Marannix/RickAndMorty